 But like all synthetic chemicals, DDT has been blamed for virtually any human illness imaginable.
 Some say it causes cancer, diabetes, hyperthyroidism, loss of fertility, that it functions as an endocrine disruptor, and more.
 The World Health Organization classifies it only as "moderately hazardous", and in response to all the wildly conflicting studies of its cancer-causing effects in animal tests, the U.S. Environmental Protection Agency classifies it as a "probable carcinogen".
 The claims that DDT definitely causes cancer or anything else are not supported by the data, but obviously it's a risky compound that we don't want to expose anyone to if we don't have to.
 And so, again, we're outside of science questions, and down to risk assessment.

 DDT does have its place, and its current usage is probably not too far off of what it should be.
+The existing bans are more or less appropriate.
 The exception is Africa where DDT's upside far outweighs the down, and my opinion is that donors should relax their restrictions against it, and leave those decisions to the experts on the front lines in Africa.
 For much of the rest of the world, DDT has largely been supplanted by newer and better agricultural pesticides, and there's insufficient reason to put collateral species under pressure.
 A scientific review nearly always produces better focused policy, and our DDT policy is definitely due for a tuneup.